 It’s Limerick-Off time, once again.
-And that means I write a limerick, and you write your own, using the same first line.
-Then you post your limerick as a comment to this post and, if you’re a Facebook user, on Facebook too.
+And that means I write a limerick, and you write your own, using the same rhyme word.
+Then you post your limerick(s) as a comment to this post and, if you’re a Facebook user, on Facebook too.

 How will your poems be judged?
 By meter, rhyme, cleverness, and humor.
 (If you’re feeling a bit fuzzy about limerick writing rules, here’s my How To Write A Limerick article.)